Powerful Snowstorm Paralyzes Parts Of US Northeast - I24NEWS

 Rhode Island banned all nonemergency road travel.

-New York Gov. Kathy Hochul advised people to stay home, warning of below-zero wind chills after it passes.
+New York Gov. Kathy Hochul advised people to stay home, warning of below-zero wind chills after the storm passes.

 “This is a very serious storm, very serious.
 We’ve been preparing for this.
 This could be life-threatening,” Hochul said.
 “It’s high winds, heavy snow, blizzard conditions — all the elements of a classic nor’easter.”